• Skip to main content

 Substitutions

-Frozen hashbrowns.
+Frozen shredded hashbrowns.
 I used plain frozen hashbrowns and didn’t unthaw them.
 You can also use seasoned hashbrowns – just adjust the seasonings to taste.

 Spinach.
 I like using spinach or any quick-cooking green in this recipe.
 I recommend steaming fresh spinach either on top of the stove or in the microwave.